12noonLLC/MathExpressions.12noon/readme.md

 📌 If you type an operator into an empty input field, it automatically enters "*answer*" in the field for you.

-You can clear a variable (and remove it from the variable pane) by assigning nothing to it.
+You can clear a variable (and remove it from the variable pane) by setting it to nothing.

 ````
 x =
 ````

-### Basic Mathematical Functions
+### Basic Functions

 - sqrt(n) - square root of `n`
 - abs(n) - absolute value of `n`